Bruce Miller, MD

 |University of California, San Francisco||2000||Robert B. Layzer "Golden Toe Award" for Excellence in Neurology Resident Teaching|

 Dr. Miller holds the A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology at the University of California, San Francisco (UCSF).
-He directs the busy UCSF dementia center where patients in the San Francisco Bay Area receive comprehensive clinical evaluations.
-His goal is the delivery of model care to all of the patients who enter the clinical and research programs at the UCSF Memory and Aging Center.
+He directs the busy UCSF dementia center where patients in the San Francisco Bay Area and beyond receive comprehensive clinical evaluations.
+His goal is the delivery of model care to all of the patients who enter the clinical and research programs at the UCSF Memory and Aging Center (MAC).

 Derived automatically from this person's publications.